 Who’s liable for workplace injuries?

-The hope is that by implementing measures that truly promote safety in the workplace, the number of workplace accidents will fall.
-Unfortunately, workers still may be injured or develop illnesses as a result of workplace exposures or accidents.
-In any event, injured workers should seek medical attention right away and work with a lawyer to explore options to recover benefits or compensation for related damages.
+The hope is that by implementing measures that truly promote safety in the workplace, the number of accidents on the job will decrease.
+Unfortunately, workers may still be injured or develop illnesses as a result of workplace exposures or accidents.
+In any event, injured employees should seek medical attention right away and work with a lawyer to explore options to recover benefits or compensation for related damages.

-If injured in a workplace accident, you have the right to file a claim for workers’ compensation.
-This allows you to collect medical benefits and disability benefits, among others.
+If injured in a workplace accident in Iowa, you have the right to file a claim for workers’ compensation.
+This allows you to collect medical benefits and disability benefits.
 In some cases, you may be able to file a third-party liability lawsuit for damages if a third party’s actions caused your accident and injury.
 An attorney can help assess the situation and guide you when making a decision about how to pursue compensation.

 Injured on the job?
 Take action now!

-If injured in the workplace in Des Moines, take action now by calling a workers’ compensation and personal injury attorney today.
+If you were injured in the workplace in Des Moines, take action now by calling a workers’ compensation and personal injury attorney today.
 At Walker, Billingsley & Bair, our attorneys know the ins and outs of the workers’ compensation system and will fight to get you the benefits you need.
-If you’re ready, call us now at 888-435-9886.
+If you’re ready, call us now at (888) 435-9886.